slateci/slateci.github.io/_posts/2019-12-17-logging-sidecar.md

 And then set `Secret: logger-secret` in the values file.

-Once the application has launched, you should be able to retrieve its IP address from a `slate instance info <your instance>`, and visit http://(ip address):8080 in your browser to get to the log files.
+Once the application has launched, you should be able to retrieve its IP address, via

+	slate instance info <your instance>

+and visit http://(ip address):8080 in your browser to get to the log files.
 If you've predefined a password via SLATE secret, you can use the username `logger` with the passwrd that you have supplied.
-Otherwise you'll want to use a
+Otherwise you'll want to use

 	slate instance logs --container logging-sidecar <instance id>